wbaopaul/scATAC-pro/README.md

                                  the input bam file)

           labelTransfer: label transfer (cell annotation) from scRNA-seq data
-                         input: paths for a seurat object for scATAC-seq, a seurat object for scRNA-seq data,                                and an optional gtf file for gene annotation, separated by a comma.
+                         input: paths for a seurat object for scATAC-seq, a seurat object for scRNA-seq data in .rds format,                                   and an optional .gtf file for gene annotation, separated by a comma.
-                         output: a updated seurat object added with the Predicted_Cell_Type as a metadat, saved in the same directory as the input atac seurat object.
+                         output: a updated seurat object for atac with the Predicted_Cell_Type as a metadata variable and an umap plot colored by Predicted_Cell_Type, saved in the same directory as the input atac seurat object.
-                         Note: the cell annotation should be given as a metadata of the seurat object of scRNA-seq.
+                         *Note*: the cell annotation should be given as a metadata of the seurat object of scRNA-seq.
 Both seurat objects should have pca and umap dimemsion reduction done.